Meaningful work experiences in high school are a strong predictor of employment success as an adult.

 Get ready for the workplace

-Know how work may affect your child's disability benefits.
+Know how work may affect your child's disability benefits and how programs are designed to support people who want to work.

 Youth in transition